-I’ve had several requests throughout the months for more easy traditional Indian dishes.
-And although I love cooking and developing recipes from a wide variety cuisines, Indian dishes (specifically traditional Gujarati meals) remain second nature for me since I grew up with those flavors.
+I’ve had several requests throughout the months for easier traditional Indian dishes.
+And although I love cooking and developing recipes from a wide variety of cuisines, Indian dishes (specifically traditional Gujarati meals) remain second nature for me since I grew up with those flavors.

 We enjoy different types of Indian food about 2-3 times a week, and this Easy Yard-Long Green Bean & Potato Curry recipe (also known as Fansi Bateta Shaak) is a family favorite!

 Let’s talk about green beans for a second.
 There are many different varieties of green beans.
 Most of you are probably familiar with the string beans of snap beans variety that is about 4-7 inches long, rounded, and green.

 But have you ever cooked or picked up some long beans?